tomrausch/kubernetes_public/doc/Deploy Application "it-tools".md

 ```bash
 ~$ kubectl get Service it-tools -o yaml > it-tools.Service.yaml
 ```
-Save the file "it-tools_02_Service-LoadBalancer.yaml" in this GitHub respository
+Save the files in this GitHub respository

 One can then apply the Deployment and Service with this command
 ```bash